icdar21-mapseg/coco-pano-ext-demo/README.md

 ## COCO Metrics in a bipartite graph framework

-Even if the primary purpose of the COCO is to score segmentations, we use a graph framework and so we aim at scoring a bipartite graph P ↔ Q with degree 1 (1 node in P is paired with at most 1 node in Q).
+Even if the primary purpose of the COCO is to score segmentations, we use a graph framework, and so we aim at scoring a bipartite graph P ↔ Q with degree 1 (1 node in P is paired with at most 1 node in Q).
-The edge are weighted by shape matching metric the IoU.
+The edge are weighted by a shape matching metric: the IoU.
 The figure below shows two segmentations and the corresponding bipartite graph to assess.

 <img src="doc/matching.png" width="50%"/> <img src="doc/bipartite-5.png" width="40%" />